Exploitation film: Mockbusters

 A mockbuster is a film created to exploit the publicity of another major motion picture with a similar title or subject.
 Mockbusters are often made with a low budget and quick production to maximize profits.
 "Mockbuster" is a portmanteau of the words "mock" and "blockbuster".

 Unlike films produced to capitalize on the popularity of a recent release by adopting similar genre or storytelling elements, mockbusters are generally produced concurrently with upcoming films and released direct-to-video around the time the film they are inspired by is released.
 A mockbuster may be similar enough in title or packaging that consumers confuse it with the actual film it mimics; however, their producers maintain that they are simply offering additional products for consumers who want to watch more films in the same subgenres.

 Mockbusters and ripoffs can be filmed and released outside of the original films' countries.
 Low-budget studios in foreign countries may produce illegitimate sequels to preexisting higher budgeted films series that began in other countries.
-Probably, the most famous example of this is the Italian fim Zombi 2 (1979), which was an unofficial sequel to the American film Dawn of the Dead (1978).
+Probably, the most famous example of this is the Italian film Zombi 2 (1979), which was an unofficial sequel to the American film Dawn of the Dead, released as Zombi in Italy (1978).